-Personalised Medicine tailors medical treatment to the individual characteristics of each patient.
+Personalised medicine tailors medical treatment to the individual characteristics of each patient.
 This has long been an ideal in different forms and paradigms of medicine - to focus not only on the disease but also on the person.
 But new technological developments are now making it possible to make treatment far more personalised than it has ever been.
-This approach is dependent on understanding how a person's molecular and genetic profile makes them susceptible to certain diseases and / or treatments, and also how this interacts with their environment and behaviour.
-Personalised Medicine relies on genomics and other indicators to better understand why some people are more likely to get sick from certain infections, or respond to particular treatments, while others do not.
+This approach is dependent on understanding how a person's molecular and genetic profile makes them susceptible to certain diseases.
+Genomics enables doctors to better understand why some people get sick from certain infections, environmental factors and behaviours, while others do not.

-The National Human Genome Research Institute described genomics as follows1:
+The National Human Genome Research Institute described genomics as follows: